History of the Jews in Sweden: Yiddish in Sweden

 The waves of Ashkenazic immigration to Sweden also brought the Yiddish language, the predominant language among Eastern European Jews.
 Yiddish is an officially recognized, non-territorial minority language in Sweden.
 Like in all of Europe, the usage of Yiddish has declined in the Jewish community.
-As of 2009, the Jewish population in Sweden was estimated at around 20,000.
+As of 2009, the Jewish population in Sweden was estimated at 20,000.
 Out of these, 2,000-6,000 claim to have at least some knowledge of Yiddish according to various reports and surveys.
 The number of native speakers among these has been estimated by linguist Mikael Parkvall to be 750–1,500.
 It is believed that virtually all native speakers of Yiddish in Sweden today are adults, and most of them elderly.

 There are attempts to revive Yiddish in some congregations.
 The organization Sveriges Jiddischförbund (Yiddish Union of Sweden), earlier named Sällskapet för Jiddisch och Jiddischkultur i Sverige ('Society for Yiddish and Yiddish Culture in Sweden'), has over 200 members, many of whom are native Yiddish speakers, and arranges regular activities for the speech community and in external advocacy of the Yiddish language.